sergerad/nolemma/README.md

 ## Repository Structure

 The workspace contains the following:
+* `p2p` library crate for the basic p2p stack used by all nodes;
 * `rollup` library crate for all core types and functionality;
-* `sequencer` binary crate for running a sequencer; and
+* `sequencer` binary crate for running a sequencer;
+* `rpc` binary crate for running RPC nodes; and
-* `script` binary crate for bootstrapping a local sequencer, sending transactions, and validating sealed blocks.
+* `script` binary crate for bootstrapping a local sequencer and RPC, sending transactions to the RPC, and validating sealed blocks from the sequencer.

 ## Usage